 How Does Return of Premium Life Insurance Work?

-Return of premium life insurance is typically offered for set term, often up to 30 years.
+Return of premium life insurance is typically offered for a set term, often up to 30 years.
 You’ll make monthly or annual payments to keep the policy active.
-If you pass away while your policy is active, the death benefit will be paid to whoever you named as the beneficiary (recipient) on the policy.
+If you pass away while your policy is active, the death benefit will be paid to whomever you named as the beneficiary (recipient) on the policy.

 If you outlive the term, you’ll receive a tax-free refund of all the premiums you’ve paid over the course of the policy.
 During the term, you can borrow against the amount you’ve built up, although interest will be charged on the loan and the loan amount reduces your death benefit.
 If you want to cancel early, you may not get back the full amount.

 For example, if you paid $60 per month for a 15-year return of premium life insurance policy and are still alive after the 15 years is up, the $10,800 you spent may come back to you.
 You can use this money in any way you wish.

 Average Cost of Return of Premium Life Insurance

 If you opt for a return of premium life insurance policy, you can expect it to pay more than you would for a traditional term life insurance–up to 30% more—as the insurer wishes to recoup the costs of your premium refund.

 The selected term, your age, whether you smoke, your health, and the individual insurer all play a role in the cost of your ROP policy.
 State Farm, for example, charges $49.59 monthly or $570 annually for $250,000 worth of coverage over 20 years.
 However, that’s only if you’re in excellent health and are a 25-year-old female—your rates could be vastly higher depending on your age and health condition.